Check Out Our No-Filter Selfie

 We never hire people based on their portfolios or recommendations alone.

-Lemon.io is a freelance platform that matches customers with verified freelance developers.
+Lemon.io is a talent platform that matches customers with verified remote developers.
 The verification is done through the special screening process and is called vetting.
-In comparison to the bidding platforms (Freelancer or Latium, to name a few), freelance developers who want stable workloads and decent payment apply to cooperate with us.
+Unlike the bidding platforms (Freelancer or Latium, to name a few), developers who want stable workloads and decent payment apply to cooperate with us.
 Before we recruit them, we test our candidates on multiple criteria.
 Those developers who successfully pass all vetting stages get hired.
 When you submit an order to us, we select one (or several) of our champions and assign them to your project.

 A weird genius?
 Give us two, we hire